stackotter/swift-cross-ui/README.md

 ## Usage

-Just add SwiftGtkUI as a dependency in your `Package.swift`.
+Just add SwiftCrossUI as a dependency in your `Package.swift`.
 See below for an example package manifest:

 ```swift
 import PackageDescription